softwaremill/undelay/README.md

 ### long division

 Scala [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) provide a nice interface referencing a deferred value.
-This deferrable will _not_ make your code run faster.
+This deferral will _not_ make your slow operation run any faster.
 A slow operation scheduled in a Future will result in a future that will be slow to satisfy.

 ```scala